act-rules/act-rules.github.io/_rules/iframe-identical-name-equivalent-purpose-4b1c6c.md

 ## Background

-When determining if target elements embed the same resource, resolving the embedded resource may include any redirects that are instant.
+When determining if target elements embed the same resource, resolving the embedded resource includes any redirects that are instant.

 - [CSS Scoping Module Level 1 (editor's draft)](https://drafts.csswg.org/css-scoping/)
 - [H64: Using the title attribute of the frame and iframe elements](https://www.w3.org/WAI/WCAG21/Techniques/html/H64)